 What experiment would confirm or refute this at frontier-model scale?

 The concrete test would measure the entropy of attention weight distributions across layers as context length increases in a 70B+ parameter model with modern architectural features like RoPE, SwiGLU, and grouped-query attention.
-If Petrova’s bound is tight, entropy should climb toward maximum (uniform weighting) as sequence length grows, and the rate of increase should match the theoretical prediction.
+If the paper’s bound is tight, entropy should climb toward maximum (uniform weighting) as sequence length grows, and the rate of increase should match the theoretical prediction.
 The GPT-2 validation showed this pattern, but GPT-2 lacks the positional encodings, activation functions, and head-sharing strategies used in current production models, any of which could alter how the normalization constraint manifests.

 Why has softmax-free attention not been tested on language models?